earthboundkid/bytemap/README.md

 match := m.Contains(s)
 ```

-Take these benchmarks with a grain of salt, but they show a bytemap can actually perform as well as a handwritten loop:
+Take these benchmarks with a grain of salt, but they show a bytemap can actually perform as well as a handwritten loop or better:

 ```
 goos: darwin
 goarch: amd64
-pkg: github.com/carlmjohnson/bytemap
+pkg: github.com/earthboundkid/bytemap
-BenchmarkLoop-8                  184966533       6.314 ns/op
+BenchmarkBoolContains-8         318648963        3.762 ns/op
-BenchmarkBoolContains-8          162605607       7.503 ns/op
+BenchmarkBitFieldContains-8     216729614        5.526 ns/op
-BenchmarkBitFieldContains-8       80200012      16.85 ns/op
+BenchmarkLoop-8                 170478852        6.954 ns/op
-BenchmarkMapByteEmpty-8           53849732      23.19 ns/op
+BenchmarkMapByteEmpty-8         143119087        8.991 ns/op
-BenchmarkMapByteBool-8             6663114     165.9 ns/op
+BenchmarkMapByteBool-8           19294774       61.44 ns/op
-BenchmarkRegexp-8                  6080572     197.5 ns/op
+BenchmarkRegexp-8                11613380      102.7 ns/op
-BenchmarkRegexpSlow-8               330384    3252 ns/op
+BenchmarkRegexpSlow-8              822931     1289 ns/op
 ```

 ## How does it work?